orca-services/cakephp-data-validation-testing/README.md

 Refer to the CakePHP CookBook section
 [How To Install Plugins](http://book.cakephp.org/2.0/en/plugins/how-to-install-plugins.html).

-## CakePHP Version Support

-This plugin only supports CakePHP 2.x.
+## How to use

+You can use the plugin as shown in [BlogPostTest example](examples/BlogPostTest.php) .

 ## Versioning

 The releases of this plugin are versioned using [SemVer](http://semver.org/).

-## How to use

-TODO

 ## Contributing